-He specializes in the most complex craniofacial anomalies, including craniosynostosis, syndromic reconstruction, and jaw deformities.
+Certified by both the American Board of Plastic Surgery (2005-present) and the American Board of Oral and Maxillofacial Surgery (2007-present), he specializes in the most complex craniofacial anomalies, including craniosynostosis, syndromic reconstruction, and jaw deformities.
 An accomplished author and speaker, he is an associate professor of plastic surgery in the Keck School of Medicine of the University of Southern California (USC) and a research assistant professor in the Center for Craniofacial Molecular Biology of the USC School of Dentistry.

 Dr. Urata trained for 18 years following his undergraduate education.
 He received his dental degree from the USC School of Dentistry and his medical degree from the USC Keck School of Medicine.
 He completed a residency in oral and maxillofacial surgery before matriculating to general surgery and then completing a residency in plastic and reconstructive surgery at USC.
 He then moved across town where he completed a fellowship in craniofacial surgery at the University of California, Los Angeles.